ajanoni/booking/README.md

-It is a working in progress projects.
+It is a working in progress project.

 # booking project